microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/virtualappointment-sendvirtualappointmentsmsreminder.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Send a SMS confirmation, reschedule or cancellation notification to external attendees for a Teams Virtual Appointment.
-This feature requires [Teams Premium](/microsoftteams/teams-add-on-licensing/licensing-enhance-teams) and attendees need a valid United States phone number to recieve SMS notifications.
+Send an SMS reminder to external attendees for a Teams Virtual Appointment.
+This feature requires [Teams Premium](/microsoftteams/teams-add-on-licensing/licensing-enhance-teams) and attendees must have a valid United States phone number to receive SMS notifications.

 [!INCLUDE [national-cloud-support](../../includes/global-only.md)]